Tony Marston's Blog About software development, PHP and OOP

 Let me start with some universal truths:

 The topic of "best practices" is often talked about as if it were a set of rules that is cast in stone and universally accepted by every programmer on the planet, but that is not the case.
 What some people regard as being best for them others will dismiss as second-best or even nowhere-near-best.
 In the 1980s and 90s I worked in several teams for different organisations, and each team had its own set of programming standards.
+Each of these had areas which I liked and some which I disliked.
 The idea of a single set of universal standards simply did not exist, mainly because getting a group of programmers to reach a consensus on the definition of "best practice" is like herding cats, with the likelihood of success being inversely proportional to the size of the herd.

 I have built enterprise applications in COBOL, UNIFACE and PHP, and because they are different what works in one language may not work in another.
 While the objectives remained the same, the means of achieving those objectives were different in each language.
 In other words "what needs to be done" was consistent, but "how can it be done" has an infinite number of variations, and each team has its own version of "how" based on their set of experiences.
 It is one thing to learn the capabilities of the language, but it is another to learn how to utilise those capabilities to best effect.
 Whenever a new version of the language was released I took the time to examine any new features, and if any looked as if they could add value to the code I would evaluate them to compare the costs against their benefits.
 Anything which enabled me to replace duplicated code with reusable code, or enabled me to do something with less code, and hence increased my productivity, was always beneficial.